-A limitation of 2D runs is that the magnetic field strength (and thus the overall suppression of thermal conduction) is somewhat arbitrary, since they lack a small-scale dynamo that pins the magnetic energy at the equipartition value.
-As we will now show, in 3D the presence of the small-scale dynamo (or lack thereof) plays a crucial role in the whistler-suppression of MTI-turbulence.
-In the left column of Fig.~\ref{figure:volume-avg-forcing-suppression-onecol} we compare the time evolution of the volume-averaged specific kinetic ($K \equiv \langle u^2 \rangle / 2$) and magnetic energy ($M \equiv \langle B^2 \rangle / (8 \pi \rho_0) $) as well as the suppression factor $\chi / \chi_0$ of a reference 3D MTI run ($\alpha=0$), and of two 3D runs with weak ($\alpha=0.012$) and strong ($\alpha=0.12$) suppression.
-Note that here ``weak'' and ``strong'' roughly correspond to the lower and higher ends of the range of whistler-suppression that can be expected in the periphery of galaxy clusters (see Section~\ref{appC}).
-As initial conditions for these latter runs, we use a turbulent snapshot of the reference run at saturation, and we then turn on whistler-suppression (see Appendix~\ref{appD} for the numerical details).
+A limitation of 2D runs is that the magnetic field strength (and thus the overall suppression of thermal conduction) is somewhat arbitrary since they lack a small-scale dynamo that pins the magnetic energy at the equipartition value.
+As we now show, in 3D the presence of the small-scale dynamo (or lack thereof) plays a crucial role in the whistler suppression of MTI turbulence.
+In the left column of Fig.~\ref{figure:volume-avg-forcing-suppression-onecol} we compare the time evolution of the volume-averaged specific kinetic ($K \equiv \langle u^2 \rangle / 2$) and magnetic energy ($M \equiv \langle B^2 \rangle / (8 \pi \rho_0) $), as well as the suppression factor $\chi / \chi_0$ of a reference 3D MTI run ($\alpha=0$), and of two 3D runs with weak ($\alpha=0.012$) and strong ($\alpha=0.12$) suppression.
+We note that here ``weak'' and ``strong'' roughly correspond to the lower and higher ends of the range of whistler suppression that can be expected in the periphery of galaxy clusters (see Section~\ref{appC}).
+As initial conditions for these latter runs, we used a turbulent snapshot of the reference run at saturation, and we then turned on whistler suppression (see Appendix~\ref{appD} for the numerical details).
 The initial spike in the kinetic energy for the reference MTI run results from the disruption of the fastest-growing MTI mode (seeded from the initial random perturbations) by parasitic Kelvin-Helmholtz instabilities \citepalias{Perrone2022a}.
-Also note that in Fig.~\ref{figure:volume-avg-forcing-suppression-onecol} magnetic energy reaches approximate equipartition with the turbulent kinetic energy ($M \sim 0.25 K$).
-In terms of the modified plasma $\beta$ this approximately corresponds to $\tilde{\beta} \simeq 25$ (note the equivalence $M / \varv_{\mathrm{cond}}^2 = \tilde{\beta}^{-1}$).
-Converting to the actual plasma $\beta$ this gives $\beta \sim 50$, depending on the values of $\varv_{\mathrm{cond}}$ and the sound speed, which is on the lower range of expected cluster values \citep[$\beta \sim 50 - 100$ ;][]{Carilli2002}.
-We stress, however, that the exact value of the constant of proportionality (and thus of $\beta$) between kinetic and magnetic energies depends on the numerical parameters of the simulation.
+In Fig.~\ref{figure:volume-avg-forcing-suppression-onecol} the magnetic energy reaches approximate equipartition with the turbulent kinetic energy ($M \sim 0.25 K$).
+In terms of the modified plasma $\beta$ this approximately corresponds to $\tilde{\beta} \simeq 25$ (we note the equivalence $M / \varv_{\mathrm{cond}}^2 = \tilde{\beta}^{-1}$).
+Converting to the actual plasma $\beta$, this gives $\beta \sim 50$, depending on the values of $\varv_{\mathrm{cond}}$ and the sound speed, which is in the lower range of expected cluster values \citep[$\beta \sim 50 - 100$ ;][]{Carilli2002}.
+We note, however, that the exact value of the constant of proportionality (and thus of $\beta$) between kinetic and magnetic energies depends on the numerical parameters of the simulation.